deno-library/progress/README.md

   display?: string
 }

+interface renderOptions {
+  title?: string,
+  total?: number,
+  complete?: string,
+  incomplete?: string,
+}

 interface ProgressBar {
   /**
+   * Title, total, complete, incomplete, can also be set or changed in the render method
+   *
    * @param title Progress bar title, default: ''
-   * @param total total number of ticks to complete, Can also be set within the render method
+   * @param total total number of ticks to complete
    * @param width the displayed width of the progress, default: 50
    * @param complete completion character, default: colors.bgGreen(' '), can use any string
    * @param incomplete incomplete character, default: colors.bgWhite(' '), can use any string